-There was no unearned exposures as at the valuation date.
-The biggest component of the Company's Premium Provision as at 20 February 2021 relates to BBNI business.
-This is because for the majority of our business, which is mutual entries, cover is renewed close to the inception which starts at noon GMT on 20 February every year.
+There was a small amount of unearned business relating to non-Mutual business as at the valuation date.
+By far the biggest component of the Company's Premium Provision as at 20 February 2023 relates to Bound but not Incepted business (BBNIB).
+This is because for the majority of our business, which is mutual entries, cover is renewed shortly before year-end and incepts at midday on 20 February.